marpple/FxTS/website/docs_md/getting-started.md

 ### JavaScript

-Usage is the same as typescript, but there are several points to note.
+Usage is the same as TypeScript, but there are several points to note.

 #### ESM
 As shown in the example code below, the module imported by default was built targeting `es2018` and **does not include polyfill**.